Millie-10/Commonwealth-Games-2022/README.md

 All files needed were downloaded and saved in a folder in Excel.

 ## Process
 I assessed the dataframes looking out for duplicates, missing data, incorrect data types.
-The columns were renamed to be understandable for instance medal to medal type, abbreviations were changed for example S to silver, G to gold, B to bronze using the find and replace.
+Columns were renamed to be understandable, for instance, medal to medal type; abbreviations were changed, for example, S to silver, G to gold, B to bronze using the find and replace.
 The countifs function was used to get the number of Gold, Silver and Bronze medals won by each athlete.
 Advanced filter in data tools was used to filter the medalist's dataframe to get unique athlete names.
 Flash fill was used to split first name and last names of the athletes.
 Here is one of the quality issues encountered.

 ![quality](quality_eg.png)